poushalimukherjee01/Mental_Health_Journal/readme.md

 🧠 MindJournal
-The Privacy-First, Offline Mental Health Companion MindJournal is a lightweight browser extension designed for secure emotional reflection.
-By processing all sentiment analysis entirely on-device, it provides a "safe space" for users to journal without the fear of their most private thoughts being tracked, stored, or used for profiling.
+A Privacy-First, Offline Mental Health Companion

+MindJournal is a lightweight browser extension built for secure emotional reflection.
+It enables users to journal freely while ensuring that all mood analysis happens entirely on the device.
+No cloud, no accounts, no tracking — just a safe, private space for mental well-being.

+MindJournal is designed for people who want emotional support without sacrificing privacy, especially when writing about sensitive or high-stakes thoughts.

 🚀 Key Features
 🔒 100% On-Device Privacy

-Zero Data Leaks: No APIs, no cloud storage, and no trackers.
+Zero Data Leaks: No APIs, no servers, no analytics, no trackers

-Local Processing: Sentiment analysis is performed on the user's hardware.
+Local Processing: All sentiment and safety analysis runs on the user’s device

-Sensitive-Ready: Designed specifically for high-stakes emotional inputs that users might not want to share with traditional cloud-based LLMs.
+Sensitive-Ready: Built specifically for mental health inputs that users may not trust with cloud-based LLMs

 ✍️ Smart Journaling

-Free-Form Writing: A clean, distraction-free interface for daily reflection.
+Free-Form Writing: A clean, distraction-free journaling interface

-Hybrid Analysis: Uses a fast, keyword-based local engine for immediate feedback, with optional Gemini Nano integration for deeper, local LLM insights.
+Instant Feedback: Real-time emotional insights while you type

+Offline-First Design: Works fully without an internet connection

 😊 Intelligent Mood Detection

-The engine categorizes entries into four primary states, providing instant visual feedback:
+MindJournal categorizes journal entries into five emotional states:

-Positive: Encouraging affirmations.
+Positive: Reinforces healthy patterns with affirmations

-Low Mood: Supportive prompts for self-care.
+Low Mood: Encourages gentle self-care and reflection

-Stress / Anxiety: Grounding exercises.
+Stress / Anxiety: Offers grounding techniques and calming prompts

-High Distress: Immediate redirection to local resources.
+High Distress: Prioritizes safety and displays immediate support resources

+Neutral: Maintains balance and emotional awareness

-📊 Stress Indicator & Safety
+📊 Stress Indicator & Safety Layer

-Visual Stress Gauge: A 1–5 scale that fluctuates based on linguistic markers in your writing.
+Visual Stress Gauge: A 1–5 scale reflecting emotional intensity based on linguistic markers

-Offline Panic Button: If extreme distress is detected, the app instantly reveals an emergency guidance panel with pre-loaded, region-agnostic coping strategies.
+Offline Panic Mode: When severe distress is detected, the UI immediately surfaces emergency guidance and coping strategies

+Safety-First Logic: Crisis detection is always prioritized over other features

 🛠️ Technical Stack
-Frontend: HTML5, CSS3, JavaScript (Vanilla)

-AI/ML: * Primary: Local Regex & Keyword-Sentiment Mapping (Zero Latency).

-Advanced: Integrated with Gemini Nano via the Window AI API (Experimental) for local inference.

-Storage: chrome.storage.local (Data never leaves the browser profile).
+Frontend

+HTML5

+CSS3

+Vanilla JavaScript

+AI / Mood Analysis

+Primary: Local keyword- and pattern-based sentiment analysis (fully offline, zero latency)

+Future-Ready: Architected for integration with Gemini Nano (Chrome on-device AI) once public extension APIs are available

+Storage

+chrome.storage.local

+All data remains inside the user’s browser profile

 🏗️ How It Works

-MindJournal follows a strict Local-Loop architecture:
+MindJournal follows a strict Local-Loop Architecture:

-Input: User types into the Journal tab.
+Input: User writes in the Journal tab

-Tokenization: The extension breaks down text into sentiment tokens.

-Inference: The local model (or Gemini Nano) evaluates the emotional weight.
+Tokenization: Text is analyzed using local linguistic markers

+Inference: Emotional weight is evaluated via offline logic

-UI Update: The UI updates the Emoji, Mood Label, and Stress Level in real-time.
+UI Update: Emoji, mood label, and stress level update in real time

-Safety Check: If specific "High Distress" triggers are met, the Panic Button UI is prioritized.
+Safety Check: High-distress signals immediately trigger the emergency support UI

+No data ever leaves the device at any stage.

 🛡️ Privacy Manifesto

-Most mental health apps monetize user data by selling "mood trends" to advertisers.
-MindJournal does the opposite. * No Account Required: Start journaling immediately.
+Most mental health apps monetize emotional data.
+MindJournal does the opposite.

+No Account Required: Start journaling instantly

-No Internet Needed: Works perfectly in airplane mode.
+No Internet Needed: Works in airplane mode

-Your Data, Your Device: To delete your history, you simply clear your extension data.
+Your Data, Your Device: Clear extension data to erase all history

-🚦 Future Roadmap
-[ ] Data Export: Export entries to an encrypted PDF or Markdown file.

-[ ] Custom Themes: Dark mode and "Calm" color palettes.

-[ ] Voice-to-Text: On-device speech recognition for hands-free journaling.

-# Mental_Health_Journal
+Your thoughts belong to you — not advertisers, not servers, not algorithms.